 The Etruscan Coast of Tuscany, in Italian Costa degli Etruschi, is the long narrow coastline that goes from Livorno, the biggest city and port of the area, to Piombino, a small town set on a promontory in front of the Elba Island.

-The Etruscan Coast of Tuscany is my birthland and today I am so happy to talk about this land not so very known but rich in history, full of nature and of things to do.
+The Etruscan Coast of Tuscany is my birthland and I am happy to introduce you to this land not so very known but rich in history, full of nature and of things to do.

 Why you should visit the Etruscan Coast of Tuscany

 The Etruscan Coast takes its name from the ancient Etruscans.
-They lived this area since the eight century BC, during the Iron Age.
-Today we find rest of this ancient civilization especially in the Gulf of Baratti and in the village of Populonia.
+They lived in this area since the eighth century BC, during the Iron Age.
+Today we find the rest of this ancient civilization especially in the Gulf of Baratti and in the village of Populonia.

-Populonia was the unique Etruscan town in the history to be built on the seacoast.
-The economy of the region was rich and intense thanks to the trade of minerals, handiworks and agriculture products all over the Mediterranean Sea.
+Populonia was the unique Etruscan town in history to be built on the seacoast.
+The economy of the region was rich and intense thanks to the trade of minerals, handiworks, and agriculture products all over the Mediterranean Sea.

 Villages as Castiglioncello, Bibbona, Bolgheri, Castagneto Carducci, Populonia, Suvereto and Campiglia Marittima, are small gems that deserve a visit.
-Many foreigners, especially from Switzerland and Austria, felt in love with this land that decided to buy suggestive old farmhouses as their summer residence.
+Many foreigners, especially from Switzerland and Austria, are so in love with this land that decided to buy suggestive old farmhouses and make them their summer residence.

-From the port of Livorno, Rosignano and Piombino you can even sail to the beautiful islands of the Tuscan archipelago as the Elba (the biggest of them) and Capraia or the prison islands of Gorgona and Pianosa.
+From the ports of Livorno, Rosignano, and Piombino you can even sail to the beautiful islands of the Tuscan archipelago as the Elba, the biggest of them, Capraia, or the prison islands of Gorgona and Pianosa.

 Super Tuscan Wines

-Bolgheri and its surroundings are one of the best regions in the whole world where to produce wine.
-The famous Sassicaia DOC and Ornellaia Super Tuscan are made here.
+Bolgheri and its surroundings are one of the best regions in the whole world to produce wine.
+The famous Sassicaia DOC and Ornellaia Super Tuscan come from this part of Tuscany.

 The archaeological park of Baratti and Populonia is one of the most important Etruscan sites.
-You have to visit the necropolis and the tiny hamlet of Populonia Alta, and the Archeomining Park in Campiglia Marittima.
+You have to visit the necropolis, the tiny hamlet of Populonia Alta, and the Archeomining Park in Campiglia Marittima.

 Nature is the essence of the Etruscan Coast of Tuscany.
-Pinewoods, forests and rolling hills are rich in colors and aromas.
-Parks and natural oasis, full of flora and fauna to admire, cover more than 20% of the territory.
+Pinewoods, forests, and rolling hills are rich in colors and aromas.
+Parks and natural oases, full of flora and fauna to admire, cover more than 20% of the territory.